angezid/advanced-mark.js/doc/doc_v3/nesting-overlapping.md

-## Nesting/overlapping ranges and match groups
+## Nesting/overlapping ranges and RegExp capturing groups

 The `markRanges()` method with `wrapAllRanges` option, can highlight nesting/overlapping ranges.
 With this option, all ranges that have indexes within 0 and context length be wrapped.

 The `markRegExp()` method with RegExp having the `d` flag, with `separateGroups` and `wrapAllRanges` options can highlight:
-* nesting groups
+* capturing groups regardless of nested level.
+You need to filter out unwanted groups
+  Without `wrapAllRanges` option - if a group has been wrapped, all nested groups are ignored.
 * capturing groups inside **positive** lookaround assertions

 It practically removes all restrictions.